 - tortilla chips or small crispy corn tortilla bowls (I like Tostitos brand Scoops)

-- In a jar with a fitted lid, whisk together the lime juice, olive oil, mustard, garlic, cumin, cayenne pepper and sugar.
-Taste and add additional sugar as needed.
+- In a jar with a fitted lid, whisk together the lime juice, olive oil, mustard, garlic, cumin, and cayenne pepper.
+Season to taste with salt.

-- Cover and set aside for at least 30 minutes to allow the flavors to blend.
+- Cover and set aside for 30 minutes to allow the flavors to blend.

 - In a large mixing bowl, toss together the black beans, tomatoes, avocado, corn, green onion, red onion, jalapeno pepper and cilantro.

 - Pour dressing over vegetables and toss again.
 Season to taste with salt and pepper.

 - Place in a bowl and surround with tortilla chips.
 Or, spoon into corn tortilla shells, place on a platter and serve.

 Make ahead: dressing can be made up to 3 days ahead, covered and refrigerated.
 Salad ingredients (other than avocado) can be mixed but not tossed with the dressing earlier in the day and stored, covered, in the refrigerator.
 Chop avocado, add to salad and toss with dressing just before serving.